ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch08.md

 unsupervised pretraining is vital.

-To summarize, large model sizes and large datasets are critical factors in transformersâ€™ success.
+To summarize, large model sizes and large datasets are critical factors in transformers' success.
 Additionally, using self-supervised learning, the ability to pretrain transformers is closely tied to using large model sizes and large datasets.
 This combination has been critical in enabling the success of transformers in a wide range of natural